Wrapped Bitcoin (WBTC) Price Up 12.2% This Week

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Wrapped Bitcoin’s genesis date was November 27th, 2018.
+Wrapped Bitcoin’s launch date was November 27th, 2018.
 Wrapped Bitcoin’s total supply is 154,782 tokens.
+Wrapped Bitcoin’s official website is wbtc.network.
 Wrapped Bitcoin’s official Twitter account is @wrappedbtc and its Facebook page is accessible here.
-Wrapped Bitcoin’s official website is wbtc.network.

-It is usually not possible to buy alternative cryptocurrencies such as Wrapped Bitcoin directly using US dollars.
-Investors seeking to trade Wrapped Bitcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wrapped Bitcoin using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Wrapped Bitcoin directly using US dollars.
+Investors seeking to acquire Wrapped Bitcoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wrapped Bitcoin using one of the aforementioned exchanges.

 Receive News & Updates for Wrapped Bitcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wrapped Bitcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.